Marie Cecile Thijs Dutch, b. 1964

 SmithDavidson Gallery is the official gallery for Marie Cecile Thijs with access to the full collection.

-Multiple series by Marie Cecile Thijs have been published in several media, most notably Het Financieele Dagblad and French newspaper Le Monde.
+Series by Marie Cecile Thijs have been published in several media, including prominent long-time features in Dutch paper Het Financieele Dagblad and French newspaper Le Monde.
 Her work has been included in the collections of the Rijksmuseum Amsterdam, Museum aan het Vrijthof Maastricht, LAM Museum Lisse, the Museum of Photographic Arts San Diego, the National Museum of History and Art in Luxembourg, the Virginia Museum of Fine Arts in Richmond and many public and private art collections.